vjmichael/MikeyTools/README.md

 ## 📥 Installing This Plugin in Modern LM Studio

 Modern versions of LM Studio use **MCP (Model Context Protocol)** via JSON configuration instead of GUI plugin loading buttons!
-Here is how to connect this toolset properly:
+There are two ways to install the tool plugin.
+Here is the first way on how to connect this toolset properly:

 1. Open your `mcp.json` config file from the **"Program"** tab → click "Install" → select "Edit mcp.json".
 This opens an in-app editor for LM Studio's MCP server definitions
 2. Add a new entry under `"mcpServers"` pointing to our compiled plugin script (`dist/index.js`) like this: